Your personal alarm system

 Your alarm system provides a link between you and your scheme manager by means of a two-way speech system.
 It also links you to our Control Centre, which is staffed 24 hours a day, seven days a week providing support whenever you need it.

-Your scheme manager will show you how to use the system when you move into your accommodation.
+Your independent living coordinator will show you how to use the system when you move into your accommodation.

 How does the alarm system work?